zulip/zulip/docs/production/security-model.md

   * Incoming webhook bots can only send messages into Zulip.
-  * Outgoing webhook bots and Generic bots can essentially do anything a non-administrator user can, with a few exceptions (e.g. a bot cannot login to the web application, register for mobile push notifications, or create other bots).
+  * Outgoing webhook bots and Generic bots can essentially do anything a non-administrator user can, with a few exceptions (e.g. a bot cannot log in to the web application, register for mobile push notifications, or create other bots).
   * API super user bots can send messages that appear to have been sent by another user.
 They also have the ability to see the names of all